Jean M. Muller: Religion

 Jean Muller was a fundamentalist Christian believer and a lifelong adherent of the Plymouth Brethren.
 He regularly visited Brethren assemblies around the world, not only in the course of his work, but also for specific occasions.
 He taught at the annual Plumstead Bible Conferences.
 A range of his sermons in French and English are given on Bibliquest and BibleCentre, etc.

-He normally attended the long established (pre 1870s) Assemblée des Freres at 32 Villa Wagram, 233 rue du Faubourg Saint-Honoré, 75008 Paris.
+He normally attended the long established (pre 1870s) Assemblée des Frères at 32 Villa Wagram, 233 rue du Faubourg Saint-Honoré, 75008 Paris.